Vyral/brett-jennings-recruiting/_posts/2019-05-03-winning-in-a-multiple-offer-situation.md

 {% include youtube.html %}

-Here are seven strategies you can use to help you buyers win out in a multiple-offer situation:&nbsp;
+Here are seven strategies you can use to help your buyers win out in a multiple-offer situation:&nbsp;

 **1\.
 Know the market.** By this I mean you need to study the recent comparable sales and, more importantly, the most recent pending sales.&nbsp;